Updated: Jun 7

 Below, we will tell you what we think are the best refractor telescopes to buy to start astrophotography.
 We will suggest several instruments that are below $1,200 and should fit your budget.
 Let's get started!

-If you have been following our YouTube channel since the beginning, you probably know that we started out with a Newtonian Reflector telescope, the excellent Orion 8" f/3.9 Astrograph.
+If you have been following our YouTube channel since the beginning, you probably know that we started out with an 8" Newtonian Reflector telescope.
 It wasn't until 3 years later that we got to try our first refractor telescope for Episode 13 of Galactic Hunter.

 We then realized how easy and portable small refractors were compared to our 17.5 pounds reflector.
-Although we definitely loved starting out with our Newtonian telescope, and believe it is the best reflector for beginners, we will concentrate on small refractors for this list.
+Although we definitely loved starting out with our Newtonian telescope, and believe it is the best reflector for beginners, we will mostly concentrate on small refractors for this list.
+We'll include two non-refractors telescopes at the end of this post!

 Refracting telescopes are the most popular types of telescopes for beginners.
 These are easy to use, do not require much maintenance, and are usually pretty tough.
 The downside is that they can be quite expensive in relation to their aperture and focal lengths.